Programs

 Abstract:

-Nanotechnology is a cutting-edge field that spans many possibilities for the study and treatment of different diseases.
-A key tool recently developed in biomedical engineering research thanks to this technology is implantable sensors.The development of miniaturized implantable biosensors in the human body has revolutionized the field of medicine in terms of diagnosis, treatment and monitoring of numerous conditions and diseases, such as cardiovascular disorders and metabolic problems.
+Nanotechnology and nanomedicine is a cutting-edge field that is growing, providing new solutions in different areas.
+These new technologies in the medical area cover many possibilities for the study, treatment and diagnosis of different diseases in a more efficient and personalized way.
+A key tool recently developed in biomedical engineering research thanks to this technology are implantable sensors.
+The development of miniaturized implantable biosensors in the human body has revolutionized the field of medicine in terms of diagnosis, and monitoring of numerous conditions and diseases, such as cardiovascular disorders and metabolic problems.
 One of the great advances that these sensors have introduced is their ability to monitor clinical data practically in real time, obtaining records of the body's biophysical and biochemical parameters in a continuous way and for extended periods.
-This talk will present an overview of implantable sensors in blood vessels, followed by our developments in this field for different applications, such as ischemia monitoring for fetal growth restriction monitoring and cardiac disease biomarkers for an early diagnosis.
+This talk will present new technologies in implantable sensors specificaally in blood vessels, which allow for continuous monitoring and early detection of diseases.
+We will show the developments achieved in this area by our research group for different applications, such as monitoring ischemia in fetuses for detection of fetal growth restriction and the detection of biomarkers of heart disease for early diagnosis.
 Future trends and the advantages and limitations of this technology will be discussed.

 Biography: